xanthics/XanAscTweaks/README.md

 `coa` is filtering Conquest of Azeroth Travel Guide `bau` is filtering Northrend Travel Guide
+`bauchat` is hiding BAU from Ascension and Newcomers `keeper` is filtering Keeper's Scrolls
+`motherlode` is filtering Motherlodes
-`bauchat` is hiding BAU from Ascension and Newcomers `dp` is hiding messages that contain dp and don't contain dps `twitch` is hiding twitch links in Ascension and Newcomers `vanity` to automatically grab mounts, pets, and stones of retreat
+`dp` is hiding messages that contain dp and don't contain dps `twitch` is hiding twitch links in Ascension and Newcomers `vanity` to automatically grab mounts, pets, and stones of retreat